John Brereton Barlow: Professional life

 Barlow commenced medical studies at the University of the Witwatersrand.
 However, shortly afterwards, in 1940 when South Africa became involved in World War II he enlisted in the military and spent time attached to British forces in North Africa and later the Fifth US Army in Italy.
 He returned to medical school in 1946 and graduated with MBBCh. in November 1951.

 Barlow served his internship and registrar posts in the Royal Imperial Hospital, Baragwanath Hospital and in 1955 set sail for England to sit his examination for membership of the Royal College of Physicians.
 He worked as SHO to Sheila Sherlock and medical registrar under Mr John McMichael at Hammersmith Hospital and The Royal Post Graduate Medical School in London.
 It was during this time that Barlow became interested in auscultation and phonocardiography which led him to investigate non-ejection clicks and late systolic murmurs.
 The non-ejection click had long been thought to have an origin outside the heart.
 During his time at the Royal Postgraduate Medical School Barlow attended the postmortem examination of a patient who was known to have a 'click'.
 Barlow noticed that the man had a single fibrosed mitral valve chord, he also noted no abnormality outside the heart to account for the click.
-Barlow, by further investigation, was able to demonstrate that the cause of this widely known but little understood problem was due to a pathological condition of the mitral valve.
-This discovery by Barlow was controversial at the time and was met with scepticism by the cardiological community.
-His first paper on the subject was declined on the grounds that his assertions were extreme.
+Barlow, by further investigation, was able to demonstrate that the cause of this widely known but little-understood problem was due to a pathological condition of the mitral valve.
+This discovery by Barlow was controversial at the time and was met with skepticism by the cardiological community.
+His first paper on the subject was declined because his assertions were extreme.
 A friend and former colleague persuaded Barlow to submit a shorter version of the paper to the Maryland State Medical Journal (of which his friend was a sub-editor) where it was published under the title "The Significance of Late Systolic Murmurs and Mid-Late Systolic Clicks".
 A second and ground-breaking paper was published in the American Heart Journal in October 1963.